wp-plugins/mashsharer/readme.txt

 * Periodic updates and improvements.
 (Feel free to tell me your demand)
 * More Share Buttons are coming soon.

+New in v.
+2.x

+* New: Improved performance
+* New: Option to disable share count completely  (no sql queries will be generated any longer)
+* New: Shortcode option to disable share counts
+* New: Check if curl is working on the server
+* New: Option to disable share cache for testing purposes
+* New: Use of sharp and crisp clear font icons instead png icons
+* New: Button 'extra content' for content slider subcribe forms or any other content
+* New: Use a link behind the Subscribe button instead the toggle slider
+* New: Complete rewrite of css for easier modifications
+* New: Improved extension system
+* New: Improved backend, new Add-On page
+* New: Multi language capable, *.po files
+* New: Change color of share counts via setting
+* New: Count up animation for share counts (Does not work for shortcodes and on blog pages)
+* New: HTML5 Tag <aside> wrapped around to tell search engines that the share buttons are not part of the content
+* New: Plus button moves to end of share buttons when activated and does not stay longer in place.
+* New: Drag and drop sort order of services.
+* New: Enable desired services with one click
+* New: Choose which network should be visible all the time This ones will be large sized by default.
+Other ones are behind the plus sign
+* New: Two different share button styles includes
+* New: Choose border radius of the buttons from settings
+* New: Keep settings when plugin is uninstalled - optional
+* New: Custom CSS field

 **Shortcodes**

 * Use `[mashshare]` anywhere in pages or post's text to show the buttons and total count where you like to at a custom position.